AcousticJammYT/Guilded-Plays/README.txt

   these controls.
 - "Crews": As seen on the Dougdoug YouTube channel, the chat splits up between two teams.
 By default, these teams are A Crew, which is those with usernames starting with A-M, and Z Crew, which is N-Z.
+- "Democracy Multi": Users can send as many votes as they want.
+By the end of the voting period, the items with the most votes get played.